UoS-EEC/DynamicOFA/README.md

 [International Centre for Spatial Computational Learning](https://spatialml.net/)

-Thanks for the amazing authors of paper [Once-for-All: Train One Network and Specialize it for Efficient Deployment](https://arxiv.org/abs/1908.09791) open source their code and models, so we can do our project based on their codebase.
+Thanks to the amazing authors of the paper [Once-for-All: Train One Network and Specialize it for Efficient Deployment](https://arxiv.org/abs/1908.09791) open source their code and models, so we can do our project based on their codebase.
 Please do checkout their works at [MIT Han lab](https://songhan.mit.edu/).